Margo Price Sings About The Heartache And Beauty Of Small-Town America

 PRICE: Yeah, it was.
 I think it's a hard job for anyone who has it, you know?
 Nobody wants to be in a - working in a prison.
 But he did what he had to do to put food on the table.
 And him and my mom worked very hard, very modest jobs to make sure that we were never without.

+GROSS: When you started singing and writing songs, why was it country music?

+PRICE: I always loved the stories and, you know, being able to get out an entire plot in just three minutes.
+And I think it's just the way that I sang, also, because I was drawn to so many different types of music.
+And, of course, there was a lot of country music being played in my town.
+But there was something about my voice that just always - I don't know if it was nasally or what or that I was scooping the notes.
+But kind of no matter what I did, I felt like I couldn't get away from singing country music.

-GROSS: Your great-uncle is a songwriter.
+GROSS: And you went to Nashville, where you still live.
+And your great-uncle is a songwriter.
 And I don't know that I know any of his songs, but he is a songwriter who went to Nashville and kind of made his way there.
-Did that open up any doors for you, at least a door in your mind thinking someone from my family did this so maybe I can do it too?
+Did that open up any doors for you, at least a door in your mind thinking someone from my family did this, so maybe I can do it, too?

 PRICE: For sure.
 We would come down for family vacation and stay with my uncle Bob (ph) and my aunt Helen (ph) for a couple days.
 And, you know, he had gold records hanging on his wall.
 He's written hundreds and hundreds of songs.
 He wrote for George Jones a song called "Writing On The Wall."
 You know, he wrote for Reba.
 He wrote for Charley Pride and Tanya Tucker and so many people.